risingnote/spdz-voting-gui/docs/design.md

 ***AS2*** When updated results are sent from each SPDZ engine:

-1. receive the top three talk ids with votes as encrypted revelated values
+1. receive the top three talk ids with votes as encrypted revealed values
 2. make these available on `/results` for the GUI

 ***AS3*** When a voter registers for a voter id with an email or re-requests the voter id, record the email against the voter id and use SMTP to send the value out, (optional feature).